 Here is the link if you would like to copy and paste it, you know like in an email where you tell ALL of your friends about it!

 Here is a QR Code that you can scan.
 Print it out and share it with your friends!
-I takes you directly to the donation site from your Smart Phone!
+It takes you directly to the donation site from your Smart Phone!

-In June I’m planning on having a series of eBay auctions with products and merchandise that has been donated to the event.
-Again if that is something you would like to be part of, I’m talking to you all you fantastic golf companies out there, please send me an email to the above address.
+In June I’m planning on having a series of eBay auctions with products and merchandise companies have donated to the event.
+Again if that is something you would like to be part of, I’m talking to you all you prominent golf companies out there, please send me an email to the above address.

-This site is set up so you cannot right click and save any images but if you would like a copy of the below flyer to help spread the word, send me an email and I’ll forward you jpeg file of it.
+This site is good to go, so you cannot right click and save any images but if you would like a copy of the below flyer to help spread the word, send me an email, and I’ll forward you jpeg file of it.

 Thank you so much for your time.
-I think this years Death Valley Challenge is going to be amazing and with your help we can make it a truly wonderful event and help bring some much needed awareness to a incredible organization The Wounded Warriors Project™
+I think this year’s Death Valley Challenge is going to be amazing and with your help, we can make it a truly wonderful event and help bring some much-needed awareness to an incredible organization The Wounded Warriors Project™